SoongVilda/SoongVilda/README.md

 </div>

 ### :man_health_worker: My personality
-I like open-source, linux, and technical topics in general.
-I also enjoy helping people in the open-source community.
-Don't worry about contacting me if you need anything.
-I'm friendly, positive, and open to meeting new people.
+I have a passion for open-source, Linux, and technical subjects.
+Additionally, I find joy in assisting others within the open-source community.
+Please feel free to contact me if you need assistance; I am approachable, optimistic, and always eager to connect with new individuals.

 ### :penguin: GNU/Linux
-I'm a power user of GNU/Linux.
-Arch Wiki taught me a lot, and I continue learning new stuff.
-Sometimes I visit Gentoo wiki - when Arch Wiki doesn't give me an answer. <br>
+As a proficient GNU/Linux user, I've gained considerable knowledge from the Arch Wiki and continually learn new things.
+When the Arch Wiki falls short, I turn to the Gentoo Wiki for additional insights. <br>

 ## :hammer_and_wrench: My work